jparkrighthere/MazeMapper/README.md

+#MazeMapper
-“Maze Mapper" is a software application that allows users to solve and visualize mazes stored in the DOT format.
+This is a software application that allows users to solve and visualize mazes stored in the DOT format.
 This application can be used by anyone who needs to solve a maze and understand its underlying structure.

 The program makes use of graph algorithms and data structures Dijkstra's algorithm, to find the shortest path through any maze.